 What makes shoelaces so important to a gentleman’s fashion?
 And what length shoelaces for your dress shoes?
-Learn everything you need to know, plus an exciting announcement, in this blog.
+Here's everything you need to know.

 When it comes to getting dressed, it’s safe to say that shoelaces aren’t exactly the priority.
 Instead, we look at our shoes, hair and outfit choice.

 However, here at Percy Stride, we believe that it’s something all dapper gents should consider.

 They’re a work of art

 On the whole, shoelaces are generally regarded as being quite boring.